 Modi, on the other hand, has always come across as a loner: bellicose, detached and unsmiling (if not actively sinister), a classic authoritarian who will ask of Indian democracy that it exercise all its energies to rein in his worst instincts.
 (Although he, too, has written some undistinguished verse: "Like a chain made of water is my love/Try but it cannot be tied.")

 Vajpayee never married and could yet have a family; Modi did marry, but he forsook the idea of family for the more austere (but widely respected in India) idea of "service," one that eventually led him into a place where he could tout his renunciation as evidence of his commitment to the country, and indeed his personal incorruptibility.
 At a recent rally, he asked the audience, "I am single.
 Who will I be corrupt for?"

-This argument, as Bloomberg View's Nisid Hajari pointed out last week, is almost a non sequitur.
+This argument, as Bloomberg View's Nisid Hajari India's Aspirations last week, is almost a non sequitur.
 But it works for Modi because almost everything he does is calculated to reinforce the idea of him as a permanent resident on the semantic continuum of single, single-minded and singular: a visionary nationalist workaholic who cares only about the progress of the country.